Chapter 48

 “It must feel fantastic to have such incredible dreams, Brownie girl.”

-It felt more fantastic to receive a new AM/FM stereo with an automatic record changer, cassette deck, miniature speakers and oversized headphones; though Vicki did make a candle-blowing wish that the big bulky carton might contain a microcompact convertible coupe (new or used) if not a litter of kittens to which Ozzie wouldn’t be allergic.
+It felt more fantastic to receive a new AM/FM stereo with automatic record changer, cassette deck, miniature speakers and oversized headphones; though Vicki did make a candle-blowing wish that the big bulky carton might contain a microcompact convertible coupe (new or used) if not a litter of kittens to which Ozzie wouldn’t be allergic.

 She also received a pearl necklace from MomMom and PopPop; a pair of Gran’s saved-for-this-occasion earrings from Diamond Joel; plenty of moolah from Uncle Ted and Aunt Edie, Aunt Bonnie (Sister Agnes) and Uncle Jerry, Aunt Fritzi and Gross Uncle Doug; plus sixteen assorted sweatsocks “for when track season starts, unless you wanna change the reeky ones you got on now” from Goofus.